bahrus/mount-polyfill/README.md

 This proposal would also include support for CSS, JSON, HTML module imports.

-"match" is a css query, and could include multiple matches using the comma separator, i.e. no limitation on CSS expressions.
+"sift" or "sift.for" is a css query, and could include multiple matches using the comma separator, i.e. no limitation on CSS expressions.

-The "observer" constant above would be an EventTarget, which can be subscribed to.
+The "observer" constant above is a class instance that inherits from EventTarget, which means it can be subscribed to by outside interests.

-The callback option is optional.  doCallbackIf is also optional, and only applicable if the callback option is specified.

 As matches are found (for example, right away if matching elements are immediately found), the imports object would maintain a read-only array of weak references, along with the imported module: